xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 AWS documentation.

-A number of items need to be setup in AWS in addition to enabling the IAM role in the GitLab configuration.
+A number of items need to be setup in AWS in addition to enabling the IAM role in the GitLab configuration:

 1. First an IAM policy needs to be constructed to access the S3 bucket.
    This policy can be constructed to suit specific access and compliance